 Dana-Farber/Harvard Cancer Center Boston, Massachusetts

-Founded in 1997, Dana-Farber/Harvard Cancer Center (DF/HCC) is a cancer research consortium that integrates and builds on the collective talent and resources of seven Harvard-affiliated institutions.
+Founded in 1997, Dana-Farber/Harvard Cancer Center (DF/HCC) is a cancer research consortium that integrates and builds on the collective talent and resources of five principal Harvard-affiliated hospitals and two Harvard health science schools.
 It is the successor organization to the Dana-Farber Cancer Institute Comprehensive Cancer Center, which was first designated as an NCI cancer center in 1973.

-The seven institutional members that comprise the DF/HCC consortium are: Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital, Children’s Hospital Boston, Dana-Farber Cancer Institute, Harvard Medical School, Harvard School of Public Health, and Massachusetts General Hospital.
+The seven institutional members that comprise the DF/HCC consortium are: Beth Israel Deaconess Medical Center, Boston Children’s Hospital, Brigham and Women’s Hospital, Dana-Farber Cancer Institute, Harvard Medical School, Harvard School of Public Health, and Massachusetts General Hospital.
 The member institutions combine their scientific strengths to accelerate research findings from the laboratory, clinical research trials, and studies of populations, enhancing patient care and the understanding of underlying causes of cancer.

-DF/HCC brings together more than 1,000 faculty members from the participating institutions through multidisciplinary, inter-institutional programs that stimulate collaboration and discovery.
+DF/HCC brings together more than 1,000 faculty members, whose collective cancer-relevant research support exceeds $600 million, from the participating institutions through multidisciplinary, inter-institutional programs that stimulate collaboration and discovery.
 The Center supports 18 established disease-and discipline-based research programs.
-Nineteen shared resources provide specialized services that enable investigators to conduct innovative cancer research.
-Those include the Pathology Specimen Locator Core which houses a groundbreaking, web-based network of searchable databases containing de-identified, coded, pathologic information on post-diagnostic, human tissue samples that researchers may use in their studies.
+Sixteen shared resources provide specialized services that enable investigators to conduct innovative cancer research.

 The Center’s large clinical research program takes a unified approach to approving, activating, monitoring, and supporting the cancer-related clinical trials conducted at member institutions.
 DF/HCC has a unified Institutional Review Board (IRB), protocol review and monitoring system, data and safety monitoring process, contracting and budgeting, education and training, and informatics.